oduerr/hsk/README.md

 ## Export / Import

+The app supports exporting and importing your recorded learning sessions.
+This lets you back up your progress or move it between devices/browsers.

+- Where to find it:
+  - Gear menu (Settings): buttons “Export sessions” and “Import sessions”.
+  - Replay dialog: also contains Export/Import.
+  - Drag & drop: You can drop a supported JSON file anywhere on the page to import.

+- Export behavior:
+  - Downloads a file named `flash_sessions_YYYYMMDD.json`.
-- Export: downloads `flash_sessions_YYYYMMDD.json` containing all summaries and full sessions.
+  - Contains all session summaries and full sessions stored in LocalStorage.
-  - If a run is in progress, the current snapshot is included so `mistakeIds` are preserved.
+  - If a run is currently in progress, an in‑memory snapshot of that run is included so your current `mistakeIds` are preserved for replay later.

-- Import: use the Import button (JSON file) or drag a JSON file onto the page.
-  - Sessions are merged into LocalStorage; summaries are added/updated; duplicates are ignored by `id`.
+- Import behavior:
+  - Pick a JSON file (or drag it in).
+The app merges its sessions into LocalStorage.
+  - Supported shapes:
+    - `{ version?, exportedAt?, summaries: [], sessions: [] }` (preferred)
+    - keyed object like `{ "hsk.flash.session.<id>": {…} }` or `{ "session.<id>": {…} }`
+    - flat array of full sessions `[ {…}, {…} ]`
+  - Existing sessions are de‑duplicated by `id` and updated if needed.
+No existing data is deleted.

+Notes:

+- Export/import currently covers sessions (summaries + full sessions).
+Deck caches and settings are not exported.

 ## Replay mode